Riccardo7-DS/dengue-africa/README.md

-# mtg-fci-query
+# Dengue africa
-Repo to clone data from MTG FCI
+Repo to predict dengue in Africa at high temporal resolution